johnpaulett/python-hl7/docs/accessors.rst

 **Presentation Characters**

-HL7 defines a protocol for encoding presentation characters, These include hightlighting, and rich text functionality.
+HL7 defines a protocol for encoding presentation characters, These include highlighting, and rich text functionality.
 The API does not currently allow for easy access to the escape/unescape logic.
 You must overwrite the message class escape and unescape methods, after parsing the message.